 - What motivations did the alleged victim have for lying about the case (such as looming divorce);

 - What are the favorable and unfavorable witnesses?
 What things affect their credibility?

 - What unexplored evidence is there to discuss?

 Your lawyer will go through the actual event, where you were accused of assault second by second just as meticulously as a jury would.
 This assessment is the meat and potatoes of your criminal defense.
 Your lawyer will use these details to help you get the case dismissed.

-Step 6–If the Alleged Victim is Willing to, Have Her Sign an Affidavit of Non-Prosecution
+Step 6–If the Alleged Victim is Willing to, Have Him/Her Sign an Affidavit of Non-Prosecution

 Many defendants who lie to the police, later feel remorse and wish that they could simply call the police and have the charges dropped.
 Unfortunately, once the report is made, there is no way to stop the case from rolling through the Bexar County prosecutor’s system.
 It is possible that the intake department will decide not to pursue the case, but that is left to the discretion of the City, and is not in the hands of the reporting victim.
 This is the biggest misunderstanding I see in assault family violence cases–that the victim can get the case dropped whenever she desires it to be.
 Recently, Justin Cook defended a man on trial, for a felony assault family violence choking charge in the face of a victim who did not want the case pursued in the least.
 The defendant had to be arrested in order to show up and testify.
 So, even if the alleged victim to the assault wishes the case to be dropped, the defense attorney still has to go through many steps in order to have this happen, and sometimes a jury trial becomes necessary.